Tora Tora

-Tora Tora is an American glam metal band formed in Memphis, Tennessee, United States, in 1985.
+Tora Tora is an American hard rock band formed in Memphis, Tennessee in 1985.

+Name

 "Tora" means "tiger" in Japanese and the name is a play on the code name for attack used by the Japanese Imperial Navy during their attack on Pearl Harbor, "Tora, Tora, Tora".
 The actual origin of the band name was more likely a reference to the song of the same name recorded by Van Halen on their 1980 release Women and Children First.
-In a 1989 Headbanger's Ball interview with singer Anthony Corder and bassist Patrick Francis, they said that a friend of the band came up with a list of 60 to 70 different names for their band, and they picked the name Tora Tora because it stood out to them the most.
+In a 1989 Headbangers Ball interview with singer Anthony Corder and bassist Patrick Francis, they said that a friend of the band came up with a list of 60 to 70 different names for their band, and they picked the name Tora Tora because it stood out to them the most.
 They mentioned in the same interview that the original name of the band had been "Free Beer".